May 21, 2026

 • A copy of your credit report

-Low interest rates are usually 7%.
-You're also more likely to have higher interest rates if you choose an unsecured loan over a secured loan.
+Low interest rates are usually around 7%.
+You're more likely to have higher interest rates if you choose an unsecured loan over a secured loan.

 The longer your loan term, the more you'll pay in interest.
+Conversely, a shorter loan term means you'll pay less in interest.

 It's best to avoid paying more than you need to, so a shorter loan term may be better in the long run.